-Nevertheless, it helps to understand the culture of Sherpas’ (mountain people) who have inhabited the region since the time of yore.
+Nevertheless, it helps to understand the culture of Sherpas (mountain people) who have inhabited the region since the time of yore.
 You can explore the site and get acquainted with many Sherpas in the region.
 It is a trekking that combines natural beauty with the culture of the region.

-Much of the Everest View Trek takes place at high altitude, and so we spend a few days at the beginning of the trek acclimatizing.
+Much of the Everest View Trek takes place at high altitudes, and so we spend a few days at the beginning of the trek acclimatizing.
 Everest View Trek gives a chance to see the best view of the Everest Region from Syngboche, where there is a luxurious hotel called Everest View Hotel.
 This place is famous for Everest View from distance and provides some local villages sightseeing in Mountain.

-They have dealt with many clients throughout the world and are very good at connecting with the people even in a very short period of time.
+They have dealt with many clients throughout the world and are very good at connecting with people even in a very short period of time.
 As they are from this field and are working for years, they have knowledge about the trek and provide information related to this trek and the route completely throughout the journey.

-Every day, we will hike 4 to 5 hours approximately so it is better to be prepared for that.
-So to make this view trek to Everest a bit easy, you can do some pre-training course regarding some physical activities like jogging, climbing, stair-case walking, running, swimming, etc. Your health is very important so it better to do a regular whole body check-up before the trek and act according to the doctor's prescription.
+Every day, we will hike for 4 to 5 hours approximately so it is better to be prepared for that.
+So to make this view trek to Everest a bit easy, you can do some pre-training courses regarding some physical activities like jogging, climbing, stair-case walking, running, swimming, etc. Your health is very important so it is better to do a regular whole-body check-up before the trek and act according to the doctor's prescription.

-But during the trial, it's easy to trek but some trails (from Namche Bazaar to Tengboche) are moderate to difficult as the trail is sloppy to the steep.
+But during the trial, it's easy to trek but some trails (from Namche Bazaar to Tengboche) are moderately to difficult as the trail is sloppy to steep.
 Sometimes, the weather also affects the difficulty level of trekking.
 So maintaining your pace and packing wisely and lightly will help in trekking easily.

 The following things are essential while trekking to Everest View Trek:

-If you are trekking in summer (monsoon), there is the possibilities of rainfall and can experience an accidental slip in wet trails.
+If you are trekking in summer (monsoon), there is the possibility of rainfall and can experience an accidental slip on wet trails.
 In winter, trekking might be tricky for new trekkers as they would not have been familiar with the coldness of the Everest Region.
 Also, some trails might be closed due to heavy snowfall as the temperature might get low to -25 degrees.